ymcatwincities/openy/docs/Development/AcceptanceTesting.md

 subsystems.
 No need to spend the time on every module that has in dependency taxonomy, but at least one needs to be tested if still working.
 In case if there is a Behat test, already created for the subsystem in a list, it could be skipped if test is not failing on a build.

 How to choose one - could be random selection or one of the oldest modules in a system, because there is a higher chance minor change could case regression for the module that was not updated recently.

 It also makes sence to update oldest modules(contrib modules) that have dependencies from the above list, but to move faster update should be initiated only if there is a security issue or module stopped working because of the subsystems getting updated within an upcoming release.
 In case if respective module update creates more issues that its old version - it is better to keep old one with fixing a regression bug instead of fighting windmills with issues, introduced by new module version.
-Trick: usually new version of the module already contains a bug fix, so adding a patch from the drupal.org to composer.json of the OpenY distribution is preffered to get distribution released.
+Tip: usually new version of the module already contains a bug fix, so adding a patch from the drupal.org to composer.json of the OpenY distribution is preffered to get distribution released.
 And of cause, you need to create a follow-up task for the module to be updated after release.

 After creating list of modules, that probably could introduce regressions it is highly recommended to follow